steven-exarcos/pass-documentation/developer-documentation/notification-service/ns-new-institution.md

 There are other environment variables to initialize that are found on the [configuration page](./ns-configuration.md#environment-variables)

-You can also download the [Pass Support source code](https://github.com/eclipse-pass/pass-support/releases) and build NS module to get the NS jar file that can be invoked by running:
+You can also download the [Pass Support source code](https://github.com/eclipse-pass/pass-support/releases) and build NS module to get the NS JAR file that can be invoked by running:

 ```shell
 java -Dpass.notification.configuration=file:/ns-config/ns-config-json.json -Daws.region=us-east-1 -Daws.accessKeyId=test -Daws.secretKey=test -jar pass-notification-service-exec.jar
 ```

+The arguments `pass.notification.configuration`, `aws.region=us-east-1`, `aws.accessKeyId`, and `aws.secretKey` are the
+minimum set to run the JAR; however a fully functional NS will depend on the fulfillment of the [prerequisites](#prerequisites).

 ## Supporting Other Types of Queue Services

+The default queue service is [AWS SQS](https://aws.amazon.com/sqs/).
 NS can be extended to support other types of queues, but would require further development.
 Modifying the `JMSConfig` to support other JMS providers will enable support for another type of queue service.